Until now, my whole approach has been about managing the impact of my type 2 diabetes with a vegetarian diet.

 Removing almost all fat from the diet causes the cells to use the accumulated fat, reactivating their ability to respond to insulin.

-A nice side-effect of this diet is that participants also lost weight.
+A nice side-effect of the vegan diet is that participants also lost weight.

 I’ll let you read the book for more information – it goes into a lot more detail than I have here.

-The diet itself is simple, and follows three rules:
+The vegan or vegetarian diet itself is simple, and follows three rules:

 - Set aside animal products